Amar1832/Neuro-sense-buddy/README.md

 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+Licensed under the MIT License – see the LICENSE file for details.

-⚡ Neuro Sense Buddy — an AI that not only talks, but listens to your emotions.
+👉 This way it’s clear it’s not “video analytics,” but a live detection buddy that feels interactive and personal.